lovesh/signature-schemes/delg_cred_cdd/README.md

    - To verify that all delegations are valid in the chain, call `verify_delegations` on the chain.
 3. [Attribute tokens](src/attribute_token.rs)
    - Call `AttributeToken::new` with the `CredChain` and setup parameters to initialize attribute token generation.
-   - Currently attribute tokens are generated for all levels of the given chain.
+   - Attribute tokens are generated for all levels of the given chain.
+To generate attribute token for a subset of the chain, first get a truncated version of the chain by calling `CredChain::get_truncated_chain` and then use that to create the attribute token. eg. if chain length is 10 and attribute token is needed for the first 5 levels of the chain, get a truncated chain with `CredChain::get_truncated_chain(5)` and then use the result in `AttributeToken::new`
    - Attribute token generation happens in 2 phases.
 In the commitment phase all commitments are generated and the response phase accepts the challenge.
 These are intentionally decoupled so that this can be used in a higher level protocol.
    - To generate the commitment, call `commitment` method with the indices of the revealed attributes at each level.
 The indices at each level are a set of integers.
      The `commitment` method results in `AttributeTokenComm` object which can be converted to bytes by calling `to_bytes` so that those bytes can be used in challenge computation.
 Or for testing, `AttributeToken::gen_challenge` can be used that takes `AttributeTokenComm`